YutingHe-list/TAMP/README.md

 #### 4.1 Model adaptation

-**Step 1**: We provide [training data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EuhW8PS-H2ZApQdw9odb-5MB96Q-XZw4N3JGhK3q7ZIc2A?e=vOzMUq) for MITAMP adaptation.
+We provide [training data](https://seunic-my.sharepoint.cn/:f:/g/personal/220232198_seu_edu_cn/EuhW8PS-H2ZApQdw9odb-5MB96Q-XZw4N3JGhK3q7ZIc2A?e=vOzMUq) for MITAMP adaptation.
 Download the NICT volumes from a specific NICT type folder and place them in the `./samples/adaptation/input` directory.
 Then, download the corresponding label volumes with the same name and place them in the `./samples/adaptation/label` directory.

-**Step 2**: Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
+Execute the following command to fine-tune MITAMP-S to adapt to the specific training data located in the `"input_folder"` and `"label_folder"`, with the number of volumes set by `"training_volumes"`.
 The parameters `"queue_len"` and `"queue_iterate_times"` control the sampling method for the training data, consistent with the method described in the paper.
 The LoRA weights of MITAMP-S will be stored in the `./weights/LoRA_weight` directory.

 ```bash
 python adaptation_LoRA.py --input_folder "samples/adaptation/input" --label_folder "samples/adaptation/label" --training_volumes 44 --queue_len 5 --queue_iterate_times 2
 ```

 #### 4.2 Slice testing
-**Step 1**: We have provided testing data in the `./samples/slice_testing/input` directory, which is the same data used in the [3.1 Slice testing](#31-slice-testing) section.
+We have provided testing data in the `./samples/slice_testing/input` directory, which is the same data used in the [3.1 Slice testing](#31-slice-testing) section.
 You can also use your own data by placing it in this directory.

-**Step 2**: To enhance **a single NICT slice file** specified by `--input_path` using MITAMP-S, execute the following command.
+To enhance **a single NICT slice file** specified by `--input_path` using MITAMP-S, execute the following command.
 The LoRA weight file is specified by `"LoRA_path"`, and the enhanced slice file will be saved at `--output_path`.

 ```bash
 python inference.py --testing_mode "single_slice" --input_path "samples/slice_testing/input/LDCT_Low.nii.gz" --output_path "samples/slice_testing/output/LDCT_Low.nii.gz" --LoRA_mode "load" --LoRA_path "weights/MITAMP_adaptation_weight/LoRA_88.pkl"